Liberation of Tirana: Description

 The liberation of the capital had great political and military significance.
 It crowned the victory of the Anti-fascist National Liberation War, caused great losses and delayed the withdrawal of German forces.
 Unit 1 Corps successfully completed the task that was laid Director General Headquarters of UNÇSH.
 The struggle for the liberation of Tirana was the biggest operation of operational-strategic scale developed by UNÇSH.

-In total 127 Albanians were killed in action and another 290 were injured meanwhile the Nazis had lost on their side 100 soldiers and had 300 captives, 25 artilleries, 4 tanks, 100 machine guns, 200 vehicles, 250 wagons captured or destroyed.
+In total 127 Albanians were killed in action and another 290 were injured meanwhile the Nazis had lost on their side 100 or more soldiers and had 365 captives, 25 artilleries, 4 tanks, 100 machine guns, 200 vehicles, 250 wagons captured or destroyed.

 The Nazis did not implement their plan for destroying Tirana.
 The direct participation of the people, from the elderly to the children, was great, in various forms and ways.
 For conducting the operation, broad use found radio interconnection as well as other ways, such as meetings with subordinate staff, etc. Through this leadership activity, it was possible to directly and temporarily assist the staffs of the subordinate instances, which took and implemented effective measures, especially for the recognition of the enemy, the organization of the fighting, the maneuvering of the forces, their direction, etc. Creatively, the principle of maneuvering and concentration of forces came in increasing stages, which in the final stage reached the 11 brigades, which ensured the uninterrupted continuation of the operation to victory.
 The sectors and most neuralgic points of the enemy's defense system were determined, from the destruction of which the progress and the victory of the operation became possible.